 The elements covered in the training program for permit space attendants includes:

-· The attendant shall receive all the training detailed above as an authorized entrant as well as the following training,
+- Training detailed above as an authorized entrant as well as the following training.

 - Verify, by checking that the appropriate entries have been made on the permit and that all air monitoring has been performed as well as all procedures followed and equipment in place as specified before endorsing permit.